AgentSamSA/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The closure is used on the function to generate a random number (dice roll).
+You can tell because it is the inner function that preserves an outer scope parameter (name).
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name will always be the same, but the roll number could change each time.
 c.
 What is the lexical scope of `newRoll`?
+It is only able to be used inside the inner function in personalDice.

 ### Task 2c - Exit Ticket